Free Downloadable Core-Themed Lesson Plan with Plank as the Peak Pose

 Come into plank pose and lower your knees onto the mat.

 Come into plank pose.
 Cross one ankle on top of the other.
 Squeeze thighs together to work quads and core.
 Hold.
 Breathe.
 Switch legs.

 Variation 3: Four Limbs

 From plank lower into Four-Limbed Staff (Chaturanga) which is a half pushup position.

-From plank, rock forward on toes until shoulders move past your hands.
-Then push shoulders backward until heels extend beyond your toes.
+From the Plank pose, rock forward on your toes until your shoulders move past your hands.
+Then push your shoulders backwards until your heels extend beyond your toes.
 Move slowly and in a controlled manner to challenge your balance, coordination, and shoulder strength.
 This move can be done on your hands or forearms.

-Dolphin Pose is a great alternative pose for students who have wrist injury.
+Dolphin Pose is a great alternative pose for students who have wrist injuries.